Recommended Orienteering Compasses

 How To Use A Compass

-Here’s the Wolf College, easy-for-all-ages, four-step process for using an orienteering compass:
+Here’s the Conservation College, easy-for-all-ages, four-step process for using an orienteering compass:

 1. Spin the dial to put the direction/degree that you want to find, until that direction/degree is in the “12 o’clock” position aligned toward the PRINTED arrow.
 You are still completely ignoring the magnetic floating needle.